jarthorn/html5slides/README.md

 You should be able to press Ctrl+R/F5 at any time to refresh without losing your place in the presentation.

-If an iframe steals your focus and you canât advance any more, please click outside the slide on the background to give the focus back to the presentation.
+If an iframe steals your focus and you canÃÂ¢ÃÂÃÂt advance any more, please click outside the slide on the background to give the focus back to the presentation.

 Caveats
-should work on modern Chrome, Firefox, Safari, Operaâ¦ and generally touch devices.
+should work on modern Chrome, Firefox, Safari, OperaÃÂ¢ÃÂÃÂ¦ and generally touch devices.